How To Stop A Panic Attack While Driving

-As with most anxiety disorders, panic attacks are rooted in control.
+As with most anxiety, panic attacks are related to control.
 Being in control of one's own physical safety and avoiding danger.

 Do you hate feeling out of control or do you like it, such as when riding a roller coaster?

 Control can be both a feeling and a behavior.
 Control is also a reflexive action that aids in our survival.
 Take for example losing control and slipping on ice.
 Your reflexive reaction will be to get control fast before you fall.

 Just knowing that you will be walking on ice will motivate you to be more in control and walk carefully.
 It is natural for us to try and regain control when we feel out of control.

 Panic attacks cause people to feel out of control.
 The sympathetic nervous system (Fight or Flight) is fast, automatic, and is activated mostly without our conscious control.
 This is why you feel out of control and fear losing control during a panic attack.

 Most people attempt to gain more control or maintain control when panicking.
 If you are driving when a panic attack happens, you may grip the steering wheel tighter.

 You become over-controlled in response to a panic while driving and your fear of losing control.